hzm-January/0002-datastructures-algorithms/README.md

-# 0002-datastructures-algorithms
+# data structures & algorithms
-c c++ java datastructures algorithms
+this repository contains c , c++  data structures and algorithms code

+these projects programmed in CLion which is a IDE by JetBrains